-She oversees a variety of student engagement units, including student organizations, leadership programs, new student orientation, campus recreation, student centers, and events management.
-Before landing on a career in Student Affairs, she enjoyed work in both banking and non-profit management.
-She holds a BS in Anthropology from the College of William and Mary, and an M.Ed in Counseling and Personnel Services from the University of Maryland.
+She oversees a variety of student engagement and support units, including student organizations, leadership programs, new student orientation, campus recreation, student conduct, and academic support services.
+Her work is centered on developing meaningful, transformative experiences so that all students may succeed, thrive, and become their most authentic selves, in service of others.
+In addition to administrative leadership, she teaches undergraduate and graduate courses in Leadership Development, Group Dynamics, and Student Learning and Development Theory, and has mentored several HEA students through their practicum and capstone projects.
 She recently completed a Doctorate in Liberal Studies at Georgetown; her doctoral thesis studied the effects of achievement-oriented context on student leadership identity development.